-Costs can vary around the country, but your local social services department (or Health and Social Care Trust in Northern Ireland) will be able to give you an idea of how much you’ll need to pay for services arranged through them.
+Costs can vary around the country.
+But your local social services department (or Health and Social Care Trust in Northern Ireland) will be able to give you an idea of how much you’ll need to pay for services you arrange through them.

-Charities and disability groups are a good source of information too, but if you’re thinking of using a private home care agency or care home, you may need to make your own enquiries.
+Charities and disability groups are a good source of information too, but if you’re thinking of using a private home care agency or care home, you might need to make your own enquiries.

 Care home costs

-According to PayingForCare, a report by healthcare specialists Laing & Buisson in 2013/14) depending on where in the UK you live, care homes can cost an average of:
+According to, a report by healthcare specialists Laing & Buisson in 2018, care homes costs can range from:

-- Use the Care costs calculator on the Paying for Care website
+For more personalised results of care in your area, use the care costs calculator on the Paying for Care website.